Young Persons (Harmful Publications) Act, 1956

 1. Short title, extent and commencement.

-(3) It shall come into force on such date as the Central Government may, by notification in the Official Gazette, appoint.
+(3) It shall come into force on such date1as the Central Government may, by notification in the Official Gazette, appoint.

-3. Penalty for sale, etc of harmful Locations.
+3. Penalty for sale, etc., of harmful publications.

 (1) If a person-

-(a) Sells, lets to hire, distributes, publicly exhibits of in any manner puts into circulation, any harmful publication, or
+(a) sells, lets to hire, distributes, publicly exhibits or in any manner puts into circulation, any harmful publication, or